Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_environments.md

 linkTitle: Build an environment
 weight: 110
 date: 2020-06-10T00:00:00.000Z
-description: Learn how your DevOps process can use Axway Central CLI to build and manage your environments.
 ---
+This topic explains how your DevOps process can use Axway Central CLI to build and manage your environments.

 ## Before you start